 Every week, there are over 3,422 flights from London to Istanbul flown by over 50 different airlines like British Airways, Lufthansa, and others.
 Find more details below:

-A direct flight from London to Istanbul usually takes around 3 hours, 40 minutes to cover the 2,494 km distance.
-The longest flights on this route typically take 9 hours, 35 minutes, and on average that is 6 hours, 37 minutes.
+A direct flight from London to Istanbul usually takes around 5 hours to cover the 1,550 mile distance.
+The longest flights on this route typically take 9 hours, 35 minutes, and on average that is 7 hours, 17 minutes.

 Thanks to direct flights from London to Istanbul, you can jet off through the English rainclouds and land on the warm Turkish tarmac in around 4 hours.
 Istanbul’s glittering exoticism provides the perfect backdrop for an exciting holiday.
 This historic city’s influential role as a power base on the historic Silk Route and the imperial capital of the Roman, Byzantine and Ottoman empires has been immortalised with a prestigious UNESCO World Heritage Site accolade; more recently, its designation as European Capital of Culture 2010 has introduced a new influx of visitors to its world-class attractions.

 A wide choice of routes and carriers means that London to Istanbul flights are competitively priced throughout the year.
 Peak season is July and August, when school holidays encourage families and students to travel.
 Demand for flights and accommodation rises during Istanbul’s prestigious international music festival in June, so steer clear of these dates for best availability.
 Be aware that during the holy month of Ramadan (the dates of which vary according to the lunar calendar) many attractions are closed, although visitors often find that the streets become extra lively after dark at this special time.
 Book your trip in November and January to appreciate the spectacular beauty of Istanbul without the crowds and take advantage of the cheapest flight fares.